eHabitat/ehabitat/docs/source/contributing/content_structure.md

   API Reference section.

-  Its goal is to serve as visual index for users who know how their desired plot looks like but not the name of the TimeXAI function that generates it
+  Its goal is to serve as visual index for users who know how their desired plot looks like but not the name of the eHabitat function that generates it

 User Guide
-: The User Guide is targeted to people who already have basic TimeXAI knowledge and should mostly contain how-to guides.
+: The User Guide is targeted to people who already have basic eHabitat knowledge and should mostly contain how-to guides.
   It can also contain in-depth explanations and some non-python objects reference content.

 API Reference
-: It should index and describe all TimeXAI objects that are part of the public API, that is, are exposed to TimeXAI users.
-It should be generated from a list of public objects only via sphinx extensions, taking the actual content from the docstrings in each TimeXAI object.
+: It should index and describe all eHabitat objects that are part of the public API, that is, are exposed to eHabitat users.
+It should be generated from a list of public objects only via sphinx extensions, taking the actual content from the docstrings in each eHabitat object.

-## TimeXAI contributor documentation
+## eHabitat contributor documentation
 It is all inside the `Contributing` navbar section.

-It's audience are any and all TimeXAI contributors, from new contributors to members of the core team.
+It's audience are any and all eHabitat contributors, from new contributors to members of the core team.
 It follows Diátaxis quite closely by using multiple captioned toctrees.

 Contribution types overview
 : Diátaxis explanation content.
-Contributing to TimeXAI can be loosely undestood as a single practical craft, but it is more of multiple practical crafts coming together.
+Contributing to eHabitat can be loosely undestood as a single practical craft, but it is more of multiple practical crafts coming together.